Kelly Clarkson Cruises Into The NCL Family As Godmother To The Norwegian Encore

 Kelly Clarkson was asked to be a godmother even though not one single baby was involved in the proposition.
 She accepted, with her new role being introduced on September 10 on The Kelly Clarkson Show.
 On Tuesday, one of the singer-songwriter’s honored guests for her new syndicated television venture was Andy Stuart, Norwegian Cruise Line’s president and chief executive officer.

 As Kelly pointed out in the caption of her new Instagram post, she will serve as godmother to the “newest” and “coolest” ship called the Norwegian Encore.
-The chirpy television personality, who will fulfill the longstanding maritime tradition of blessing and naming the new vessel, offered her feelings about being so closely connected to the Miami-based cruise line with NCL.
+The chirpy television personality, who will fulfill the longstanding maritime tradition of blessing and naming the new vessel, shared her feelings about being so closely connected to the Miami-based cruise line with NCL.

 She said, “Surrounding yourself with the ones you love and taking time for them is important.”